‘Will & Grace’: See The Hilarious Promo For The Upcoming Season

 Then, it was announced that former lawyer Will was getting a paramour in the form of actor Matt Bomer.
 The former Suits star is playing a “smooth-talking, self-satisfied TV news anchor,” the Inquisitr noted in late August.

-While new lovers for Karen and Jack have yet to be revealed, it seems as if they too will be in search of significant others based on the newly-released promo from NBC.
+While new lovers for Karen and Jack have yet to be revealed, it seems as if they too will be in search of significant others based on the newly released promo from NBC.

 In the “Who’s Getting Married This Season?” clip uploaded to YouTube on September 4, the four main characters of Will & Grace are all at an outdoor wedding.
 Etta James’ classic song “At Last” plays in the background as the lovelorn quartet throw their glasses of alcohol in the air and push people, including waiters and bridesmaids, out of the way to try to be the one that catches the bride’s bouquet.